n8n-io/bash-dash/README.md

 The requests that bash-dash makes are by default GET-requests.
 Optional call-commands that are supplied will be sent as query parameters.
 The server has at least 2 minutes to send a response, which is then printed in the terminal.

-## Upgrade Bash on Mac OS
+## Upgrade Bash on MacOS

-Unfortunately Mac OS doesn’t provide the latest bash version which may prevent you to take advantage of the latest features that came with bash 4 and 5.
+Unfortunately MacOS doesn’t provide the latest bash version which may prevent you to take advantage of the latest features that came with bash 4 and 5.
 Also, running an outdated bash version probably exposes you to some major vulnerabilities.

-Mac OS comes with Bash version 3 which is quite limiting and lack key features like the bash associative arrays, improved auto-completion, better Posix conformance, etc.
+MacOS comes with Bash version 3 which is quite limiting and lack key features like the bash associative arrays, improved auto-completion, better Posix conformance, etc.

 Follow these steps to upgrade: